menu

 Living in Ferndale

 Ferndale is a medium-sized city located in the state of Michigan.
-With a population of 18,969 people and eight associated neighborhoods, Ferndale is the 70th largest community in Michigan.
-Ferndale has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 19,083 people and eight associated neighborhoods, Ferndale is the 70th largest community in Michigan.
+Ferndale has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Also of interest is that Ferndale has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 20.41% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Ferndale telecommute to their jobs.
+Overall, about 25.38% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Ferndale, while not large, also appears to be attractive to some younger, educated professionals, who help shape the character of the city.